 With parents having more choice than ever with where to send their children, what can your centre do to make sure they choose you?
 By knowing what factors are weighing most on the minds of parents, you can work out how to attract them to your childcare centre.

 Remember, this will only get more important as time goes on.
-The Intergenerational Report released earlier this year stated that Australia's population is likely to reach close to 40 million in four decades time.
+The Intergenerational Report released in previous years stated that Australia's population is likely to reach close to 40 million in four decades time.
 That means a lot more kids needing to be looked after while Mum and Dad go to work in the years to come.

 Here are some of the things parents might look for when deciding on a childcare centre.